spazbg/aoc2024/README.md

 ## Project Structure

-Each day's challenge is in its own directory (e.g., `02.12` for December 2nd), containing:
+Each day's challenge is in its own directory containing:
 - `part1/` - Solution for part 1
 - `part2/` - Solution for part 2
 - `input.txt` - Challenge input